You Shouldn’t Worry About Annual Fees

 Everyone would take that deal in a heartbeat.

 This is why you shouldn’t worry about annual fees.
 When you get your sign-up bonus, you are getting more value than the annual fee you’re paying.
 The numbers I used in the experiment were chosen for a reason.
-Let’s say that a sign-up bonus for the Chase Sapphire Preferred is 60,000 points, but the card comes with a $95 annual fee.
-When you redeem your points for travel in the Chase Travel℠ Portal they’re worth 1.25 cents each.
-This makes the 60,000 point bonus worth $750 in free travel.
+Let’s say that a sign-up bonus for the Chase Sapphire Preferred is 75,000 points, but the card comes with a $95 annual fee.
+When you redeem your points for travel in the Chase Travel℠Portal they’re worth 1 cent at minimum but can be worth up to 1.75 cents when selecting a Points Boost option to book travel.
+This makes the 75,000 point bonus worth $750+ in free travel.

 When you’re following a strategic plan to earn sign-up bonuses, annual fees don’t matter because you’ll be beating the value.
 Every.
 Single.
 Time.